Computer model

 crystal to contrast with the smoothly curving,

 light coloured sculpture above it.
-B
+But how

 big?
 How many facets?
 What